Shrewsbury College: Academic offerings

-Students can now combine different vocational subjects at Level 2 (e.g. Sport and Business) and can complement their courses at Level 3 with A Levels.
-Shrewsbury College also offers Higher Education (HE) options and Professional Development courses for adults.
-The College reportedly in 2010 underwent an estates investment programme with over £15m being spent to create a new campus at London Road.
+The college is the largest college in Shropshire with the widest choice of courses available for school leavers to study.

+The college also offers a huge range of other courses, including apprenticeships, degree-level courses, Distance Learning, free numeracy and literacy courses, T Levels and vocational diplomas and part-time professional development and hobby courses.

 University partnership

-The College has a partnership with Staffordshire University for areas of the curriculum including computing science, counselling theory and practice, electrical and electronic technology, manufacturing technology, mechanical technology and sports coaching and physical education.
+The college has a partnership with Staffordshire University for areas of the curriculum including computing science, counselling theory and practice, electrical and electronic technology, manufacturing technology, mechanical technology and sports coaching and physical education.

 The college is a founder member of the Staffordshire University Regional Federation (SURF Consortium).
 It also holds an annual Higher Awards Ceremony in St Chad's Church, Shrewsbury.

 History

 The college traces its origins to the Radbrook campus, which was in use up until 2014, when it was sold to a developer to be turned into luxury housing.
 The Radbrook site was home to Shropshire Technical School for Girls, founded around 1895 and later known as "Shropshire College of Domestic Science and Dairy Work" and then "Radbrook College of Agriculture".
 It amalgamated with other institutions and became a campus of Shrewsbury College of Arts and Technology.